AyushSahu143/DSA-Java/README.md

   - Spiral Matrix Traversal
   - Staircase Search (Sorted Matrix)
   - More problems will be added soon

+  ### 🔹 Strings

+- Check for Palindrome
+- Shortest Path from Directions
+- Capitalize First Letter of Each Word
+- Compress a String
+- Count Lowercase Vowels
+- Check if Two Strings are Anagrams

 ## 📁 Folder Structure
 DSA-Java/